course-files/AnalysisOfCourseEvaluations/AnalysisOfCourseEvaluation-Notebook.md

 -   **.71 correlation** between "The assessment methods are assisting me to learn" and "I am developing my reflective and critical reasoning skills": *The more effort students put into the assessment, the more they develop their reflective and critical reasoning skills.*

--   **.68 correlation** between "I am enjoying the subject" and "I am developing my reflective and critical reasoning skills": *The more a student enjoys the subject, the more they consider their reflective and critical reasoning skills as developing.*
+-   **.67 correlation** between "I am enjoying the subject" and "I am developing my reflective and critical reasoning skills": *The more a student enjoys the subject, the more they consider their reflective and critical reasoning skills as developing.*

--   **.65 correlation** between "The assessment methods are assisting me to learn" and "I am enjoying the subject": *Students who value the assessments enjoy the subject more.*
+-   **.65 correlation** between "The assessment methods are assisting me to learn" and "I am enjoying the subject": *The more interesting/challenging the assessment methods, the more students enjoy the course.*

--   **.64 correlation** between "Labs that require you to use Git to work in a team" and "Labs that require you to put in effort to make a submission related to the content of the lab": *The more students appreciate the use of Git for working in teams, the more they appreciate labs that require a submission to be made.*
+-   **.63 correlation** between "Labs that require you to use Git to work in a team" and "Labs that require you to put in effort to make a submission related to the content of the lab": *The more students appreciate the use of Git for working in teams, the more they appreciate labs that require a submission to be made.*

--   **.61 correlation** between "The subject content is delivered according to the course outline and meets my expectations" and "The topics are clear and logically developed": *The more the course outline is followed, the clearer and more logically developed the topics are.*
+-   **.62 correlation** between "The subject content is delivered according to the course outline and meets my expectations" and "The topics are clear and logically developed": *The more the course outline is followed, the clearer and more logically developed the topics are.*

--   **-.33 correlation** between "Concept 1 of 4 - Ensemble Methods for Predictive Analytics" and "Absenteeism": *Students who started the semester late (high absenteeism), had a harder time understanding concept 1 which was covered at the beginning of the semester.*
+-   **-.32 correlation** between "Concept 1 of 4 - Ensemble Methods for Predictive Analytics" and "Absenteeism": *Students who started the semester late (high absenteeism), had a harder time understanding concept 1 which was covered at the beginning of the semester.*

 -   **-.36 correlation** between "I use the e-learning material posted" and "absenteeism": *The higher the number of classes missed, the lower the student's engagement with content posted on e-learning*